antmicro/rdfm/server/deploy/pubsub-demo/README.md

 3. Go to kafka-broker-introspection client authorization tab
 4. Under settings, import [kafka-broker-introspection-test-authz-config.json](kafka-broker-introspection-test-authz-config.json)
 5. Remove `Default Resource` from resources under the authorization tab

-With the premade config, OAUTH [client scripts](scripts/client) will work straight away with no need to modify credentials.